nest/nest-simulator/doc/index.rst

 - `NEST Desktop <https://github.com/babsey/nest-desktop>`_ - an interactive desktop application for NEST simulator

 The  `NeuralEnsemble <http://neuralensemble.org/>`_ is a community-based initiative to promote and co-ordinate open-source software development in neuroscience.
-They host numerous software including
+As well as:

-- `PyNN <http://neuralensemble.org/PyNN/>`_ - a simulator-independent language for building neuronal network models, and
+- `PyNN <http://neuralensemble.org/PyNN/>`_ - a simulator-independent language for building neuronal network models
-- `Elephant (Electrophysiology Analysis Toolkit) <http://neuralensemble.org/elephant/>`_ - a package for the analysis of neurophysiology data, using Neo data structures.
+- `Elephant <http://neuralensemble.org/elephant/>`_ - a package for the analysis of neurophysiological data, using Neo data structures

 License
 #######